Home

 ARTICLE III – QUORUM

 Section 1.
-Fifteen (15) members in good standing, exclusive of the officers present, shall constitute a quorum for the transaction of business.
+Five members in good standing shall constitute a quorum for the transaction of business.

 Section 2.
 No member shall be allowed to enter or leave the Lodge during the opening, reading of the minutes, or while the Lodge is in executive session, unless excused by the Sentinel.